Our Commitment to Safety Excellence

 Immediate Access to Advanced Care

-Camp Highlander is strategically located just four miles from our on-call physician, eight miles from an urgent care facility, and 15 miles from Pardee Memorial Hospital, ensuring rapid access to advanced medical care when needed.
+Camp Highlander is located five miles from an urgent care facility and 15 miles from Pardee Memorial Hospital, ensuring rapid access to medical care when needed.

 Health Forms